eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 distributions (Debian, Ubuntu, ...), releases (testing/stable, LTS/current,
 ...), hardware platforms, and so on.
 But we had to start somewhere, so Ubuntu LTS for amd64 is the first instance.
-And as we are effectively only on Ubuntu, at least for now, the shorter 'r2u' crept up, and stuck.
+And as we are effectively only on Ubuntu, at least for the time being, sp the shorter 'r2u' crept up, and stuck.

 ### How is it pronounced?

-We think of the 'n' as silent so you can always say "oh I just crapted these packages onto my system".
+We think of the 'n' in CRANapt as silent so you can always say "oh I just crapted these packages onto my system".

-### A package reports it is uninstallable
+### A package reports that it is uninstallable

 Make sure you follow the 'Pinnning' section of the README.md and the [setup script](https://github.com/eddelbuettel/r2u/blob/master/inst/scripts/add_cranapt.sh).
-Some (older) builds in the (main) Ubuntu distribution appear to sort higher and would block an installation of the freshly made binary (under a consistent naming scheme).
+Sometimes (older) builds in the (main) Ubuntu distribution appear to sort higher and would block an installation of the freshly made binary (under a consistent naming scheme).
 The `apt` feature of 'pinning' is what we want here to have an entire repository sort higher.

-There can also be other issues related to CRAN allowing a hyphen in version (_e.g._ [nlme](https://cran.r-project.org/package=nlme) is currently at 3.1-157.
+There can also be other issues related to CRAN allowing a hyphen in version (_e.g._ [nlme](https://cran.r-project.org/package=nlme) was at some point at 3.1-157.
 But Debian and Ubuntu use a hyphen to split off the build iteration count so version numbers are sometimes standardised to for example 3.1.157 switching the hyphen to a dot.
 Sadly that leads to different sorting.
 (See